OpenVidu/openvidu.io-docs/docs/advanced-features/media-codecs.md

 ## Quick tour on video codecs

+The WebRTC specification mandates compatibility with two video codecs:

+* [VP8].
+* [H.264].

-The WebRTC specification mandates compatibility with two video codecs: [VP8] and [H.264].
-These are well rounded and established codecs, with mature implementations in lots of systems, and even hardware decoders in computers and mobile devices. *VP8* is the default choice for most WebRTC implementations, due to its good overall quality and the fact that it is royalty free.
+These are well rounded and established codecs, with mature implementations in lots of systems, and even hardware decoders in computers and mobile devices.

+*VP8* is the default choice for most WebRTC implementations, due to its good overall quality and the fact that it is royalty free.
 Meanwhile, *H.264* is a de-facto standard in the audiovisual industry, well supported in all kinds of hardware and software platforms.

-On top of these two codecs, there are some new names that have been slowly appearing in the landscape of WebRTC; none of these are mandated by the WebRTC specification, so support for them varies greatly among platforms:
+On top of those, there are some new codecs have been slowly added to some clients.
+None of these are mandated by the WebRTC specification, so support for them varies greatly among platforms:

 * [VP9] is the successor of *VP8*, and brings to the table a greater ability to compress the video streams without noticeable loss of quality.
-* [H.265] is the equivalent evolution of *H.264*, with also much improved compression ratios and other features, but still limited penetration in the market, probably because it is encumbered with usage licenses.
+* [H.265] is the equivalent evolution of *H.264*, with also much improved compression ratios, but still limited adoption, probably because it is encumbered with usage licenses.
 * [AV1] is the newest arrival, and promises to be the best overall codec for real time video transmission; however, it still has a long way until enough adoption makes it a safe choice when compatibility between platforms is a deciding factor.

 Codec support in OpenVidu is as follows:

-* Kurento:
+* Kurento

     - *VP8*
     - *H.264*

-* mediasoup <span id="openvidu-pro-tag" style="display: inline-block; background-color: #9c27b0; color: white; font-weight: bold; padding: 0px 5px; margin-left: 5px; border-radius: 3px; font-size: 13px; line-height:21px; font-family: Montserrat, sans-serif;">ENTERPRISE</span>:
+* mediasoup <span id="openvidu-pro-tag" style="display: inline-block; background-color: #9c27b0; color: white; font-weight: bold; padding: 0px 5px; margin-left: 5px; border-radius: 3px; font-size: 13px; line-height:21px; font-family: Montserrat, sans-serif;">ENTERPRISE</span>

     - *VP8*
     - *H.264*
     - *VP9* (check [recording limitations](#recording-limitations) below)